caramujm/Basic-Spyware/README.md

 -> Written in:
 Python3
+Crack.py and WindowsAlert.py were transformed into .exe files.

 -> How the program works:
 The target are home PCs owned by people that are trying to get a paid software for free.